 3.3 L – Liskov Substitution Principle

 The Liskov Substitution Principle (known as LSP) focuses on the relationship between superclass and subclass.
-In conjunction with the open-close principle, Liskov substitution principle talks about:
+In conjunction with the open-close principle, the Liskov substitution principle talks about:

 The object of superclass should be substituted by the object of its subclass

 This should happen without breaking an application.
-This mean, the object of the subclass should behave exactly in the same way as its superclass object.
+This means the object of the subclass should behave exactly in the same way as its superclass object.
 To achieve this, you need to make sure about the following things

 - The overridden method should take a similar parameter as defined in the superclass.

 - Make sure the subclass imposes a less restrictive validation rule than the superclass.

 - The return type of the method in a subclass must be a subtype of the method’s return value in the superclass.

 This rule can be verified by calling all the subclass instances to ensure the application works without any glitch and performance issues.

 In the same context of the Single Responsible Principle, this principle talks about: